Relieves chest pain.

 Our bottom line

 - You can develop tolerance to this medicine over time, which means that the same dose becomes less effective.
-You have to stick to a really specific dosing schedule for the extended-release, ointment, and patch forms to prevent this from happening.
+You have to stick to a really specific dosing schedule to prevent this from happening.

 - Headaches are normal with this medicine and they go away as your body gets used to it, but they can be severe or not tolerable for some people.